Princess Shova Shahi of Nepal

-Princess Shova Shahi of Nepal or Shova Rajya Lakshmi Devi (born 17 January 1949) is a Princess of Nepal as the youngest daughter of King Mahendra of Nepal.
+Princess Shova Shahi of Nepal or Shova Rajya Lakshmi Devi Shahi (born 17 January 1949) is a Princess of Nepal as the youngest daughter of King Mahendra of Nepal.
 She is the only surviving daughter of King Mahendra: her older sisters Princess Shanti and Princess Sharada were murdered during the Nepalese royal massacre along with King Birendra Bir Bikram Shah Dev and his family.

 The name Shobha/Shova means "grace" or "splendor".

 Life

 Princess Shova was born in Kathmandu, the fifth child and youngest daughter of King Mahendra and his first wife, Crown Princess Indra.

 She was educated at the Loreto Convent, Darjeeling.

 In 1970, she married Kumar Mohan Bahadur Shahi, a descendant of the ruling families of Rukumkot, Jumla and Jajarkot.
 He is a former national Badminton player of Nepal.

+They had two children, a son and a daughter: